 For the latest information about campus life and activities, major campus events and campus visitors please visit the Furman Focused website.

-Instructors are encouraged to design attendance policies that take into account the unusual conditions impacting instruction during Fall 2020.
+Instructors are encouraged to design attendance policies that take into account the unusual conditions impacting instruction during the pandemic.
 These policies must be explicitly stated in the course syllabus and explained orally to each class at the beginning of term.
 All absence policies must stress the need for students to stay away from the classroom if they are unwell; instructors should remind students of the health and safety measures required by the Paladin Promise.
+For more information about remote learning and absences, please see this document.

 You might elect to include other virtual elements of engagement as a part of your attendance policy, either for online or FurmanFlex courses.
 This might include records of online activity completion –Moodle allows you to set up minimum “activity completion” standards for each activity (forum posting, assignment submission, reading, etc.) or activities like group chats or one-on-one virtual meetings.